First Post-Minkowskian approach to turbulent gravity: The turbulent energy cascade and its interference with metric length scales: dimensional estimates

 The expression \eqref{MSTAR} is the main result of this section.
 Summarizing, for any value of $p$, we have the following length scales related to the density of the fluid \bea && m_*=10^{-3}L_g^{a_p}L_m^{1-a_p}\,,\qquad L_d=L_0^pL_m^{1-p}\,,\nonumber\\ && L_g=\frac{c}{\sqrt{G}}\frac{1}{\rho^{1/2}}=\frac{3.7\cdot 10^{13}}{\rho^{1/2}}\,,\nonumber\\ && L_m=\frac{10^{-12}}{\rho^{1/6}}\,,\nonumber\\ && L_0=\left(\frac{M_0}{\rho}\right)^{1/3}=\left(\frac{m_*M_{\rm sun}}{\rho}\right)^{1/3}=10\, m_*^{1/3}L_g^{2/3}\,,\nonumber\\ && L_s=\frac{GM_0}{c^2}=L_{\rm sun}m_*=10^3 m_* \,. \eea

 Despite their simplicity, the above expressions invite a number of informative remarks.
-In the following we analyze three distinguished scenarios of decreasing roughness, namely: \begin{enumerate} \item Fully random fluid ($\alpha=0$, $p=0$, $a_p=0$,); \item Three-dimensional incompressible turbulence ($\alpha=1/3$, $p=1/4$, $a_p=2/11$); \item Two-dimensional incompressible ($\alpha=1$, $p=1/2$, $a_p=2/5$). \end{enumerate}
+In the following we analyze three distinguished scenarios of decreasing roughness, namely: \begin{enumerate} \item Fully random fluid ($\alpha=0$, $p=0$, $a_p=0$,); \item Three-dimensional incompressible fluid ($\alpha=1/3$, $p=1/4$, $a_p=2/11$); \item Two-dimensional incompressible fluid ($\alpha=1$, $p=1/2$, $a_p=2/5$). \end{enumerate}